kefys/Robotron2000/README.md

 # Robotron2000
-A project made to train JavaScript
+A project to train JavaScript